Head of Barclays bank steps down amid Jeffrey Epstein probe | DW | 01.11.2021

 The British bank Barclays said on Monday that its CEO, Jes Staley, resigned following a preliminary investigation into his relationship with convicted sex offender Jeffrey Epstein.

-The Financial Conduct Authority and the Prudential Regulatory Authority gave the preliminary conclusion of their investigation on Friday.
+British financial watchdogs, the Financial Conduct Authority and the Prudential Regulatory Authority, presented the preliminary conclusion of their investigation on Friday.

 ab/wmr (AFP, Reuters)